lpil/lpil/_posts/2016-10-16-nesting-is-a-css-anti-pattern.markdown

 ---

 The CSS preprocessors such as SCSS, LESS and cssnext make it easy and natural to create complex selectors through nesting.
-This works but after working with this style for a few years I've come to think that it in fact an anti-pattern as it makes the CSS harder to work with over time.
+After working with this style for a few years I've come to think that it in fact an anti-pattern as it makes the CSS harder to work with over time.

 Here's some example SCSS from an open source project.